Undergraduate Transfer Admissions

 No credit is given for college-level General Education Development tests, or for courses evaluated as non-credit or remedial at this institution.
 No more than a combined total of 32 semester hours of credit will be allowed for credit received through the College Level Examination Program (CLEP), Advanced Placement Program (AP), credit by examination, correspondence courses, military service school courses, and other approved non-collegiate-sponsored programs as recommended by the American Council on Education.

 Only one half of the credit hours required for a degree may be transferred from a community college.
 While the total number of transfer hours will appear on the transcript, the academic department offering the major will determine how they may apply to the degree.

 A transfer student from a collegiate institution not accredited by the appropriate regional association may request an evaluation of transfer credits from the student’s academic dean after completing one year (32 semester hours) of work at the University of South Alabama.
 Students must provide syllabi for each course to their academic dean.
 Syllabi will be sent to the appropriate colleges for approval.
-No degree credit will be accepted by the College of Education from any collegiate institution unless that institution has regional accreditation.
+No degree credit will be accepted by the College of Education and Professional Studies from any collegiate institution unless that institution has regional accreditation.

 Transfer Credit for English Composition: No credit is given for course work in English Composition in which the grade is below a "C".